Splunk

 This procedure is intended for Splunk version 7.2.0.

-When configuring Splunk to send data, you can only send a single stream of data per port on the Collector.
+When configuring Splunk to send data, you can send only a single stream of data per port on the Collector.
 Therefore, you need to configure a new port for each respective data type you send.

 If you attempt to send all of your Splunk data to InsightIDR over one port, it will not parse out the data into different event sources.
 Each data type should have its own port.